 Primary Battery Cells

 Primary battery cells provide electrical energy by a non-reversible chemical process.
-They were used in large numbers up until the 1980s to operate buoys and automatic beacon lights.
+They were used in large numbers up until the 1980’s to operate buoys and automatic beacon lights.
 The usage of primary cells has declined sharply since commercial solar power (photovoltaic) modules have become available.
 A related issue that hastened the decline of primary cells was the tightening environmental standards in a number of countries that required cells to be recovered from site for disposal in an approved manner.
 Disposal compliance costs, and occupational health and safety aspects of the frequent replacement of primary cells have worked in favour of converting to renewable energy sources.
 They remain a useful power source where solar irradiance is low or where theft is prevalent as they are less attractive to steal.

 Zinc-Air Cell